-A facilitator is assigned to the group to help them if they get stuck or cannot reach consensus on what direction to take.
+A facilitator is assigned to the group to help them if they get stuck or cannot reach a consensus on what direction to take.
 The facilitators WILL NOT give the team an arrangement but rather help them build on what has already been tried.
-This solo piece can include voice, melody and dance in addition to percussion.
+This solo piece can include voice, melody, and dance in addition to percussion.
 The small groups are given 40 minutes to come up with their variation/innovation, which need not be longer than 1-2 minutes in length.

 The full group (60) now gathers again in the main assembly room and plays everything they learned earlier allowing for each smaller team to show off their innovative piece throughout this final performance.
-Large group ends the event by returning to the grand finale call and response that was learned earlier.
+A large group ends the event by returning to the grand finale call and response that was learned earlier.

 Clients have used POP in the past for several specific learning objectives including: